Sergey Kramarenko (pilot): Hero of the Soviet Union

-Fifty years later a special group carrying out a search for American pilots who were missing in action asked me if the pilot of the Sabre I shot down had bailed out.
-I could only repeat what I wrote above.”
+While USAF records suggest no Sabre was lost on that date, an F-80C was lost and the pilot MIA.
+In 2002, the US-Russia Joint Commission for POW/MIA interviewed Kramarenko, with regard to this shoot down.
+He commented: "fifty years later a special group carrying out a search for American pilots who were missing in action asked me if the pilot ...
+I shot down had bailed out.
+I could only repeat what I wrote above."